MavPatel/VulcansOnslaught/README.md

 # VulcansOnslaught
-This is the master branch DO NOT MAKE PULL REQUEST TO THE MASTER ALWAYS MAKE PULLS TO PROTOTYPE SO I CAN TEST THE FEATURES BEFORE PUTTING IT ON STABLE
+This is the master branch always pull here so Manav can test the game if its stable and their is no errors
 ------------------------------------------------------------------------------------------------------
 Cameron - Art
 Manav - Programming